shancarter/sublime-text-d3/README.md

 ### Basics

-- data ⇥ A data join
-- .attr ⇥
+- .attr ⇥ An attribute setter.
-- .style ⇥
+- .style ⇥ A style setter.

 - fd ⇥ An anonymous function with a data var.
 For use inside attr or style setters.
 - fdi ⇥ An anonymous function with d and i vars.
 For use inside attr or style setters.
 - fn ⇥ An anonymous function

+- data ⇥ A data join
 - margin ⇥ Bostock's margin convention for charts.

 - scale ⇥